Kurup (film): Plot

 The next day, an Ambassador car is found apparently involved in an accident and burnt badly next to a paddy field.
 A charred and killed person is found in the driver's seat.
 The police team headed by DYSP Krishnadas arrives and starts investigating.
 The car is identified to be that of Kurup.
 However, Das spots match, gloves and footsteps at the site, thereby confirming that it wasn't an accident but a murder.
-Das questions Pillechan which makes him suspicious of the latter.
-Das finds out burnt marks in Pillechan's body and takes him into custody.
-In custody, Pillechan admits that he had murdered Kurup.
+Das questions Pillaichan which makes him suspicious of the latter.
+Das finds out burnt marks in Pillaichan's body and takes him into custody.
+In custody, Pillaichan admits that he had murdered Kurup.

 However, Das finds that Pillai is lying.
 He asks his colleagues to cross-check recent man-missing cases that lead him to the house of Charlie, a film distribution company staff.
-Pillai is tortured in custody till he confesses that the four of them found the perfect victim in Charlie and subsequently murdered and burnt him along with Kurup's car, to fabricate Kurup's death.
+Pillai is tortured in custody till he confesses that the four of them, murdered Charlie and burnt him along with Kurup's car, to fabricate Kurup's death.

 Sabu and Ponnachan are also arrested.
-The missing Kurup is hiding at a lodge and a room boy informs the police about the same.
+The missing Kurup is hiding at a lodge and a roomboy informs the police about the same.
 However, the police is unable to trace him.
-Despite getting to know Kurup's exact route - Allepey to Ernakulam, then to his uncle at Mannar, further to his relative at Bhopal and finally to Sharada's aunt at Bombay - Das and his team miss Kurup each time.
+Despite getting to know Kurup's exact route - Alappuzha to Ernakulam, then to his uncle at Mannar, further to his relative at Bhopal and finally to Sharadha's aunt at Bombay - Das and his team miss Kurup each time.
 However, Das is ultimately able to find Isaac, Kurup's long-time friend with whom he was spotted by a peon, who informs the police.
 Isaac refuses to reveal Kurup's plan, but Das finds that Kurup is planning to migrate via a cruise ship.
 However, Kurup escapes on the cruise.

 It is revealed that while in Bombay, Kurup was smuggling the force's arms which were pending post the war.
-He forms a smuggling setup with Isaac, then his close friend and Leo, a gangster.
+He forms a smuggling setup with Isaac, then his close friend and Leo, a Spaniard gangster, based in Middle East.
 Kurup gets the need to evade capture and decides to fake his death for the first time.
-Kurup (then Gopikrishna) fakes his death and changes to Sudhakara Kurup with his family knowing about it.
+Kurup (then Gopikrishna Pillai) fakes his death and changes to Sudhakara Kurup with his family knowing about it.
 The false news is swiftly spread by Kurup's friend, a policeman.